Marketcircle/AXElements/docs/NewBehaviour.markdown

 method which provides something similar to a search but with the few extra steps that would be necessary to correlate the child to the column and then return the child that you wanted.

+## Tests

+If you are adding new features to AXElements then you should add tests for the new features and also make sure that you don't break existing features without realizing it.

+Running the test suite is covered in the {file:README.markdown}.

+Figuring out the test suite internals may not be easy, there is a bit of duplication, and something things need better organization.
+The test suite isn't well documented, on purpose, so you will have to read a bunch of the other code to understand how things should work before writing your own tests.
+Be careful not to introduce state dependencies between tests or else you will not have a fun time tracking down why a certain test seems fail occassionally.